OluwakemiOretade/Python-Project-Diabetes-Prediction/README.md

 In this project, we will explore the data to see how certain diagnostic factors affect the diabetes outcome of women patients using predictive model.

+## Introduction

+Diabetes is a chronic (long-lasting) health condition that affects how your body turns food into energy Your body breaks down most of the food you eat into sugar (glucose) and releases it into your bloodstream.
+When your blood sugar goes up, it signals your pancreas to release insulin.
+Insulin acts like a key to let the blood sugar into your body’s cells for use as energy.
+With diabetes, your body doesn’t make enough insulin or can’t use it as well as it should.
+When there isn’t enough insulin or cells stop responding to insulin, too much blood sugar stays in your bloodstream.
+Over time, that can cause serious health problems, such as heart disease, vision loss, and kidney disease.
+There is an increase in the number of diabetes as shown in this report

 ## Goals

 This notebook presents an examination of a diabetes dataset obtained from the National Institute of Diabetes and Digestive and Kidney Diseases, which can be found on [Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database).